PrestaShop/docs/src/content/1.7/modules/sample_modules/extending-symfony-form-with-upload-image-input-field.md

 ### Composer

-We use composer for our classes autoloading.
+We use composer for our classes auto loading.

 ```.json
 {